matanm28/Flight-Simulator-Part1/README.md

 ![](flight-gear%20menu.png)

 ## Compiling
-You should compile this program using the added makefile in this repository using the following command:
+You should compile this program using the added makefile in this repository with the following command:
 > make all

-Alternatively, if can download source.txt from this repository and use the following command:
+Alternatively, you can download source.txt from this repository and use the following command:
 > make compile

 ## Running